drchristinee1/cost-allocation-showback-engine/README.md

 * Enable showback reporting for engineering teams
 * Support FinOps monthly reviews with ownership-level insights

+### 🔎 Example Scenario

+A shared Kubernetes cluster incurs $50,000/month in compute and networking costs.

+**Without allocation:**
+- Costs appear centralized
+- No clear ownership
+- No accountability

+**With this engine:**
+- Costs are distributed across namespaces/teams
+- Shared platform costs are proportionally allocated
+- Teams receive clear showback insights

+**Result:**
+- Ownership clarity
+- Targeted optimization
+- Improved cost accountability
+  This reflects how FinOps drives behavior change by connecting cost to ownership.
 ---

 ## 🔍 Why This Matters